-The subject lands currently lie outwith the settlement boundary of Westhill, as defined in the Aberdeenshire Local Development Plan 2012, and within Greenbelt in the Aberdeen City Local Development Plan 2012.
+The subject lands currently lie outwith the settlement boundary of Westhill, as defined in the Aberdeenshire Local Development Plan 2017, and within Greenbelt in the Aberdeen City Local Development Plan 2017.

-Any planning promotion of the subject lands for development is therefore influenced by the Strategic Development Plan context for the settlement and the consequential review of the LDP's and their requirement or otherwise to react to such context to include the need for additional development allocations or otherwise.
+Any planning promotion of the subject lands for development is influenced by the Strategic Development Plan context for the settlement and the consequential review of the LDP's and their requirement or otherwise to react to such context to include the need for additional development allocations or otherwise.

-Stewart Milne Homes (SMH) have engaged through the process of review of the both plans and submitted representations at the Call for Sites and Main Issues Report stages of Plan preparation.
+Stewart Milne Homes (SMH) have previously engaged through the process of review of the both plans and submitted representations at the Call for Sites, Main Issues Report and Proposed Plan stages of Plan preparation.
 These representations promoted high level masterplanning and reasoned justification as to why the subject lands should be first phase allocations for wider residential and appropriate commercial development.
+Since that time, control has been achieved of further land as required for the effective masterplanning of the proposed southern expansion area.

-Westhill is not currently recognised by the Strategic Development Plan 2014 as being within a Strategic Growth Area although Stewart Milne Homes and others have also submitted appropriate representations objecting to that constraining position and promoting the continued strategic growth of the settlement.
+Westhill is not currently recognised by the Strategic Development Plan 2014 as being within a Strategic Growth Area although Stewart Milne Homes and others will also submitting appropriate representations to the recently published Main Issues Report, i.e. objecting to the continued expression of that constraining position and promoting the much needed strategic growth of the settlement.

-Due to this increasing pressure from local businesses and developers in Westhill, including Stewart Milne Homes, in December 2013 Aberdeenshire Council commissioned AMEC to update the Westhill Capacity Study (2008) and consider the capacity for future growth of the town over a 20 - 25 year period.
+Due to this increasing pressure from local businesses and developers in Westhill, including Stewart Milne Homes, in December 2013 Aberdeenshire Council commissioned AMEC to update the Westhill Capacity Study (2008)

+and consider the capacity for future growth of the town over a 20 - 25 year period.